robdobsn/RaftCLI/README.md

 raft build
 ```

-This will build the raft app in the current folder using Docker.
+This will build the raft app in the current folder using Docker (unless you are in a prompt with the ESP IDF already sourced in which case ESP IDF will be used natively).
 If your raft app has multiple SysTypes then you can define which SysType to build using the -s option.

-If you don't want to use Docker for the build then you can use the -d option and, in this case, you will need to ensure that a correctly installed ESP IDF (Espressif's development environment) is present on the system.
+If you don't want to use Docker for the build then you can use the no-docker option (see below) and, in this case, you will need to ensure that a correctly installed ESP IDF (Espressif's development environment) is present on the system.
 You can override the location of this ESP IDF using the -i option.

 To perform a clean build use the -c option.